gnolang/gno/README.md

 You can discover additional details about current tools and Gno documentation on our official documentation page.
-Additionally, the [awesome-gno](https://github.com/gnolang/awesome-gno) repository offers more information.
+Additionally, the [awesome-gno](https://github.com/gnolang/awesome-gno) repository offers more resources to dig into.
 We are eager to see your first PR!

 ## Repository structure